The Canberra Health Literacy Network

 Health literacy describes the confidence, knowledge and skills that people need to get, understand and act on health information.
 It is central to good health and it matters to everyone.
 Health professionals, health services, consumer organisations and community services can all take action to support health literacy.

-Everyone is welcome to get involved in the Network.
-This includes people who work or volunteer for health services, community services and consumer organisations, and people studying to become health and community professionals.
+Everyone is welcome to get involved in the CHL Network.
+This includes people who work or volunteer for health services, community services, consumer groups and organisations, and people studying to become health and community professionals.

 - Online resources to support health literacy